KISD Elementary Student Handbook

 Examples of inappropriate and unapproved choices of clothing, jewelry, body decorations, and hair-style include:

-6. Hair must be neat, clean, and well groomed.
+- Hair must be neat, clean, and well groomed.
 Hair should not cover the eyes nor be styled in any manner which attracts undue attention.
 Hair must be a NATURAL color.
-Unnatural coloring or dying of hair such as purple, pink, bright red, green, blue, orange IS NOT permissible.
+Unnatural coloring or dying of hair such as purple, pink, bright red, green, blue, orange, etc is NOT permissible.
 Hair may not be spiked more than 2 inches.